jhollist/jhollist.github.io/cv.md

 ##Qualifications and Activities

-Computation
+Programming
+  : R
+  : - I started using R in 2003 for data analysis and have been using it daily for basic computing and programming tasks since 2011.
+I have created packages with one on CRAN and several in development on GitHub.
+I co-moderate (with Sarah Goslee) the R-SIG-Ecology mailing list, and have taught several classes/workshops on R.
+  : Web
+  : - I have served as a web page maintainer for various organizations since ~2000.
+Currently I maintain my own website and a few small project websites.
+I use HTML, CSS, Jekyll, Github pages as the primary development environment and I am comfortable coding sites from scratch or implementing templates and frameworks (i.e. Skeleton or Bootstrap).
+I have limited experience with javascript and in the past have been responsible for limited maintenance of  Apache and IIS servers.
-  :
+  : Python
+  : - Starting in 2006, I have written Python scripts to interact with ESRI products.
+Since then,  I have also developed many scripts for data management, data collection, interacting with the Twitter API, and communicating with R.
-  : Programming
+  : Java
-  : - approximately 10 years experience with R
+  : - I have about one year experience with Java, primarily from computer science coursework.
-  : - approximately 9 years experience with Arc Macro Language : - approximately 5 years experience with Python
-  : - approximately 2 years experience with Visual Basic for Applications - MS Access, and MS Excel : - less than 1 year experience with Java
+  : Misc
+  : - I use markdown and Rmarkdown extensively for developing web content, creating reproducible presentations and writing manuscripts.
+Over the years I have also used a variety of tools for individual projects.
+These include Visual Basic for Applications, Arc Macro Language, Typo3, Dreamweaver, Movable Type, Drupal, and RApache

+Data Management and Analysis
   : GIS
-  : - approximately 18 years experience with ArcGIS, Arc/INFO, ArcView
-  : - approximately 3 years experience with Geostatistical Analyst
-  : - approximately 1 year experience with ArcIMS and ArcGIS Server : Statistics
-  : - approximately 8 years experience with R, including using R as a GIS : - approximately 5 years experience with SAS
-  : - approximately 2 years experience with SPSS
-  : - approximately 1 year experience with SPlus, and SigmaPlot : Web, HTML, and CSS
-  : - approximately 3 years experience with HTML
-  : - approximately 2 years experience with CSS
-  : - approximately 2 years experience with Dreamweaver
-  : - approximately 1 year experience with Typo3
-  : - approximately 1 year experience with Apache and Internet Information Server
-  : - approximately 1 year experience with MovableType
-  : - approximately 1 year experience using Drupal
-  : - approximately 1 year experience with Jekyll and GitHub pages : - less than 1 year experience with RApache and javascript : Database
-  : - approximately 3 years experience with MS Access and SQL : - approximately 1 year experience with sqlite3
+  : - Since 2012, I have used R (with `sp`, `rgdal`, `rgeos`, and `raster`) as my primary GIS and spatial analysis platform.
+The prior 17 years I extensively used the ESRI product line including ArcGIS, Arc/INFO, ArcView, ArcIMS and ArcGIS Server, and Geostatistical Analyst.
+I have limited experience using GRASS.
+  : Statistics
+  : - My statistics work has been conducted primarily in R since 2003.
+I have experience with many many statistical methods including least squares, logistic regression, information theoretic model selection, principal components, multi-dimensional scaling, boosted regression, and Random Forests.
+In the past I have used SAS, SPSS, SPlus, and SigmaPlot.
+  : Data
+  : - I have many years experience managing small to medium-sized research datasets.
+I have done this using relational databases (Access, SQLite), flat files, and for spatial data, shapefiles, coverages, and File Geodatabases.
   : Remote Sensing
-  : - approximately 3 years experience with ERDAS Imagine
+  : - I have experience analyzing aerial photography and satellite imagery to develop land use/land cover classifications and used a variety of accuracy assessment methods and approaches.
+Must of my past remote sensing work was conducted with ERDAS Imagine.
   : GPS
-  : - approximately 3 years experience with Trimble ProXR, Trimble GeoExplorer, Trimble GeoXT, Trimble Pathfinder Office
+  : - I have collected GPS data from a variety of devices including Trimble ProXR, Trimble GeoExplorer, Trimble GeoXT, Garmin Chartplotters, and associated device specific software.

-  : OS and Misc
+OS and Misc
+  : Linux
-  : - daily use and system maintentance with Red Hat and Ubuntu Linux.
+  : - I use Red Hat (RHEL 6) and Ubuntu daily.
+I have built and am responsible for system administration on several Ubuntu (12.04 and 14.04) machines.
+  : Windows
+  : - I use Windows (NT/2000/XP/7) daily and am capable of basic systems administration.
+  : Misc
-  : - daily use and systems administration with Windows NT/2000/XP/7 : - daily use and extensive knowledge of Microsoft Office 2000-2013 : - former daily SPARC/UNIX user.
+  : - I have extensive knowledge of Microsoft Office 2000-2013 and have limited networking and hardware maintenance experience.

 Research Funding
+  : - USEPA Safe and Sustainable Water Research Program Task 2.3C: Cyanobacteria, nutrients, and land use – a nexus for sustainable water resources and human health protection, co-lead with B. J. Kreakie.
+2013 - 2016.
-  : - Safe and Sustainable Water Research Program Task 2.3C : - Geospatial Statistical Analysis Seminar, A Cooperative Training Project Between the University of Rhode Island and the US EPA Atlantic Ecology Division, US EPA NHEERL Grant, June 2003.
+  : - Geospatial Statistical Analysis Seminar, A Cooperative Training Project Between the University of Rhode Island and the US EPA Atlantic Ecology Division, US EPA NHEERL Grant, June 2003.
 PI's: P. August, L. González; Co-PI's: R. Sand, J. Opaluch, J. Hollister, and D. Grossman-Garber.
   : - Estuarine Condition and Landscape Structure Relationships in the Mid-Atlantic and Southern New England Regions of the United States, EPA/URI Pre-Doctoral Fellowship (Major Advisor: Peter V. August, EPA Mentor: John F. Paul).